-Dr. Samy Bendjemil MD, MPH is a Surgeon, earning a degree in Biomedical Engineering from Texas A&M in 2011 and Medical Degree & Masters of Public Health from University of Texas School of Medicine in 2016.
+Dr. Samy Bendjemil MD, MPH earned a degree in Biomedical Engineering from Texas A&M in 2011 and Medical Degree & Masters of Public Health from University of Texas School of Medicine in 2016.
 A Fulbright Scholar, he lived in Burkina Faso developing and implementing community health programs in 2015.
 His involvement in global health and leadership surpasses a decade, regularly representing the United States internationally.
-He is concluding surgical residency and commencing surgical fellowship in trauma, emergency surgery, and critical care at Stanford Medicine.
+He is currently a surgeon in California and is starting fellowship in trauma, emergency surgery, and critical care at Stanford Medicine.

 Rina Gandhi, Esq., graduated with her Juris Doctor in 2014 from William and Mary Law School with an emphasis on immigration law.
 Her passion for law is rooted in a deep conviction to ensure justice encompasses many different aspects of human rights and extends even to the most vulnerable and impoverished.
 She traveled to Burkina Faso in the spring of 2015 and spearheaded the implementation of the Soap Project in Dierma.
 She is currently a partner and lead attorney at Murray Osorio PLLC, handling cases across the spectrum of immigration law with an emphasis on humanitarian and family based cases.